dvernooy/dvernooy.github.io/_embedded/02-obdii.md

 0x48 0x6B 0x[ADDR] 0x43 {repeated n times: 0x[A] 0x[B] 0x[C] 0x[D] 0x[E] 0x[F]} 0x[CSUM]
 ```

 You can now interpret AB CD EF as diagnostic trouble codes.
-Here are a few codes I've seen on my Camry:
+A typical response I get on my Camry is

->list of codes
+> A = 01, B = 36, C = 0, D = 0, E = 0, F = 0

-Of course, I almost always get P0136, the oxygen sensor code.
+... yes I (like you) almost always get P0136, the oxygen sensor code.
 Didn't even need to build this thing - its always that same stupid code.
+Maybe I'll do something about it next time.

 ![]({{ site.url }}/assets/images/projects/OBD2/trouble-codes.png)
 *I'll bet you 50 bucks its the dreaded "oxygen sensor" code*